-When a lot of people start homeschooling, they realize how much an eclectic homeschool program would suit them.
+When many people start homeschooling, they realize how much an eclectic homeschool program would suit them.
 They’d like something gentle, something with a Christian worldview, and something that encourages a love of reading.
 And that is what the Tapestry of Grace curriculum gives homeschool families.
 In this Tapestry of Grace review, I’ll be asking all the questions you might want to ask about this program.

-So settle in with a hot mug of coffee and learn about this cool, eclectic curriculum which might just be an answer to your prayers.
+So settle in with a hot mug of coffee and learn about this excellent, eclectic curriculum which might be an answer to your prayers.

-However, in order to maintain accuracy, I emailed the creators of this program to help me answer some of my questions.
-I really hope you find them interesting and helpful 🙂
+However, to maintain accuracy, I emailed the creators of this program to help me answer some of my questions.
+I hope you find them interesting and helpful 🙂

 What is unique about the Tapestry of Grace curriculum?

-Tapestry of Grace is an award-winning eclectic curriculum of twenty years standing in the homeschooling industry.
-It blends a variety of educational approaches into one integrated program that is both rich and also scaleable (flexible) for an entire family or group.
+Tapestry of Grace is an award-winning eclectic curriculum of twenty years in the homeschooling industry.
+It blends various educational approaches into one integrated program that is both rich and scalable (flexible) for an entire family or group.

-Traditionally it has been a humanities program (this is the classical education part), incorporating eight subjects which are discussed below.
+Traditionally it has been a humanities program (this is the classical education part), incorporating eight subjects discussed below.